Skip to main content

 Timeout Configuration

 Balance patience with efficiency: 30-60 seconds for busy environments, 3-5 minutes for specialized support.
-Consider agent schedules: Set longer timeouts during known busy periods, shorter during staffed hours.
+Consider agent schedules: Set longer timeouts during known busy periods, shorter during hours when the agent is more likely to be available.
 Plan your fallback: Always have a helpful voicemail message or pathway continuation ready.

 Troubleshooting